top of page

 One Dance UK have excellent resources that are relevant to dancing parents - particularly Dance Mama's and their rehabilitation back into the work place.

-Whilst we're working on more specific advice here are two pieces information for you to peruse.
+Whilst we're working on more specific advice here is a good resource for you to peruse.

 yoga pose